Residence Agreement Policies and Procedures

 Your Responsibilities for Damage, Loss, and Found Property

-You are responsible for (1) any damage to or loss of university property in your room/apartment; (2) your own, your family members’, and your guests’ negligence or misconduct that results in bodily injury or damage to or loss of property owned by yourself, Stanford University, or others anywhere within or around your residence building; and (3) found university property that has been removed from its designated location and placed in your room/ apartment.
+You are responsible for (1) any damage to or loss of university property in your room/apartment; (2) your own, your family members’, and your guests’ negligence or misconduct that results in bodily injury or damage to or loss of property owned by yourself, Stanford University, or others anywhere within or around your residence building; and (3) found university property that has been removed from its designated location and placed in your room/ apartment/house.
 Responsibility includes any applicable administrative fees, any replacement or repair costs, and any other associated costs.

 When damage, loss, or found property is within a room and responsibility cannot be attributed to a specific person, all residents of the room are held jointly and severally liable.
 When damage, loss, or found property is within an indoor or outdoor common area of a residence and responsibility cannot be attributed to a specific person, the residence is billed and all residents are held jointly and severally liable.
 Removal of university property is reported to the police.
 Violations of this policy may also result in loss of university housing privileges and may result in university disciplinary action under the Fundamental Standard.